hijoput4/SharingWare/readme.md

 _________________

-### 1- ify has ads, how to remove them?
+### 1- Spotify has ads, how to remove them?

     Use: https://github.com/SpotX-CLI/ for PC use.  -(no 320kbps).
 This one still seems to work.
-    Use: https://xmanagerapp.com/ for android use.  -(no 320kbps). ⚠ Note: It seems Spotify changed things and there is now a bug where the app skips songs and doesn't play.
+    No more mobile cracks I'm afraid: https://www.reddit.com/r/revancedapp/comments/1jkn769/spotify_revanced_for_n00bs/

 [MY ADVICE](https://github.com/hijoput4/TheBubble/blob/main/OTHERS/spoti)